 After a few short weeks of planting tubers in the ground, the first new growth of stems and leaves will begin to appear.

-To ensure strong and healthy plants with lots of blooms, here is a simple process of pinching out dahlias for lots of flowers.
+To ensure strong and healthy plants with lots of blooms, here is a simple process of how to pinch back dahlias.

 Should Dahlia Plants be Pinched Back

 To pinch or not to pinch?
 Dahlias will grow without pinching, so why should dahlia plants be pinched back?